ibandim123/ibandim123/README.md

 -->
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-I'am student TI in UNIT university, Technology and Digital Commerce it's my way
+I'am student TI in UNINTER university, Technology and Digital Commerce it's my way
 - 🌱 I’m currently learning ...
 I currently learning Javascript, Java and Node
 - 👯 I’m looking to collaborate on ...
 The community
 - 🤔 I’m looking for help with ...
 Node.JS technologies
 - 💬 Ask me about ...
 - 📫 How to reach me: ... 	ibandim@outlook.com or https://www.linkedin.com/in/isaac-costa-67929716a/
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...